ilyasziyaoglu/examchart/README.md

 #### Second version 2.
 Reading data from files in common format.
-In the second version of the automatic examination and the creation of the curriculum.
+In the second version of the automatic examination and the creation of the course chart.
 Reporting in common formats is intended.

 #### Third version 3.